-Warrants previously went to DPS in varying ways.
+With the old system, warrants were sent to DPS in varying ways.
 Paper copies were mailed by courts in some instances.
 Other courts made warrants available through online file sharing.
 District attorneys also were responsible for delivering some warrants to DPS after they dropped off paper documents asking a court to issue them.